Survey Descent: A Multipoint Generalization of Gradient Descent for Nonsmooth Optimization: Introduction

+A well-known example of \citet{nemirovski1983} shows sublinear worst-case global complexity for any first-order method for arbitrary nonsmooth convex objectives.
+That example focuses on an initial sequence of iterates of length less than the dimension of the domain.
+In contrast, we prove that Survey Descent achieves linear convergence, but only locally and asymptotically, and on an interesting subclass of objectives.

-Minimizing the maximum of finitely-many \textit{given} smooth functions---where one can access the individual $f_i$-components of \eqref{eq:max_mod}, not just $f$---is a useful routine tool in classical optimization, easily solvable by reducing the problem a classical nonlinear programs.
-In a more subtle approach, \citet[Scheme 2.3.13]{nesterov2003introductory} computes a linearization of each $f_i$-component, $\left\{\ell^{f_i}_{\tilde{x}}(x)\right\}_{i=1}^k$, at some iterate $\tilde{x}$; performs a proximal-point iteration on $\max_i \ell^{f_i}_{\tilde{x}}(x)$; and then determines the next iteration using a carefully-designed momentum step. \citet[Theorem 2.3.6]{nesterov2003introductory} demonstrates that this procedure achieves a linear convergence rate on strongly convex, max-of-smooth function objectives.
+Also worth noting for comparison is classical work on minimizing the maximum of finitely-many \textit{given} smooth functions $f_i$, where one can access each component $f_i$ rather than just their pointwise maximum, as in Survey Descent.
+Such problems are standard in classical optimization, easily solved by reduction to classical nonlinear programs. \citet{kiwiel1983phase} developed a more sophisticated two-phase method, first identifying a search direction by solving a quadratic program built from the function values $f_i$ and gradients $\nabla f_i$, and then performing a line search.
+More recently, \citet[Scheme 2.3.13]{nesterov2003introductory} computes a linearization of each $f_i$-component, $\left\{\ell^{f_i}_{\tilde{x}}(x)\right\}_{i=1}^k$, at some iterate $\tilde{x}$; performs a proximal-point iteration on $\max_i \ell^{f_i}_{\tilde{x}}(x)$; and then determines the next iteration using a carefully-designed momentum step.
+Both \citet{kiwiel1983phase} and \citet[Scheme 2.3.13]{nesterov2003introductory} achieve global, linear convergence on strongly convex, max-of-smooth function objectives.

-At large scale, motivated by modern ML applications \citep{clarkson2012,hazan2011,shalev2016}, \citet{carmon2021} describes a more sophisticated approach.
+At large scale, motivated by modern ML applications, \citet{carmon2021} describes a more sophisticated approach.
 Using function-value and gradient evaluations of the $f_i$-components, \citet{carmon2021} implements a Ball Regularized Optimization Oracle (BROO) that returns the minimizer of the objective---subject to a proximal-regularizer---within a ball around a queried point.
-Using this BROO, \citet{carmon2021} then designs an efficient minimization procedure by repeatedly updating an iterate using subroutines of line searches and BROO calls. \citet{carmon2021} prove global, sublinear convergence rates for this procedure on general max-of-smooth function objectives.
+Using this BROO, \citet{carmon2021} then designs an efficient minimization procedure by repeatedly updating an iterate using subroutines of line searches and BROO calls. \citet{carmon2021} prove global, sublinear convergence rates for this procedure on max-of-smooth function objectives.

+Within the derivative-free setting, researchers have also studied max-of-smooth objectives \citep{hare2013derivative} as well as generalizations into (potentially nonconvex) objectives that are the composition of multiple component functions \citep{khan2018manifold}.
+By leveraging careful line-searches and (approximations to) active set information at individual iterates, these methods guarantee convergence using only function-value evaluations of individual objective components without any need for gradient evaluations.
+Convergence rates are challenging to derive in derivative-free settings and are generally sublinear where they do exist (for example, in \citet{garmanjani2016trust}).
+For more detailed discussions on works investigating such derivative-free methods, see \citet{khan2018manifold}.